GYG-be/gyg-be.github.io/_posts/2024-01-01-The-WHY-of-my-WHYs.md

 ---
 layout: post
-title:  "The WHY of my WHYS"
+title:  "The Full Ishikawa of WHYS Driving My WHY"
 date:   2024-01-01 4:30:00
 categories: template
 ---

 This post is like a preface to a book ... you can safely skip it ... of course, you can safely skip the rest of my autobiographical content also.

+***TBD Editing/Revision*** *I need to ADD/SIMPLIFY with a FULL ISHIKAWA OUTLINE of the WHYS driving my WHY ... this needs to be solidified into coherent five whys bullet-pointed outline of every WHY driving the MAIN WHY.*

 ## Stronger, more courageous, less afraid